nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/observability/profiling.md

 ## Java Flight Recorder (JFR)

-Since OpenJDK version 11, it is easy to run Flight Recorder.
+With OpenJDK version 17, it is easy to run Flight Recorder.
 JFR is a profiling tool used to gather diagnostics and profiling data from a running Java application.

 To observe a particular load during one minute on a Nuxeo node just run: